clhenrick/intro-to-node-js/readme.md

 ## General Thoughts:
 - This tutorial will likely also serve as a javascript review to students new to coding so things will need to be taken slowly and explained carefully.
 - Cover how to run node interactively on the command line and mess around, similar to how one would with the javascript console in developer tools in a web browser.
+- Explain best practices for where to look when Googling things. eg: "mdn regular expressions"

 ## Notes on Exercises:
 ### Exercise 1: Hello World